jozu-ai/kitops/docs/README.md

 ## Contributing Guidelines

 We welcome contributions from the community to help improve our project and documentation.
-Please follow these guidelines when contributing:
+Please read our [Guide to Contributing](../CONTRIBUTING.md) and follow these guidelines:

 ### Reporting Bugs and Issues

-If you encounter any bugs or issues with the documentation, please report them in our [GitHub issue tracker](https://github.com/jozu-ai/kitops/issues).
+If you encounter any bugs or issues with the documentation, please report them in our [GitHub issue tracker](https://github.com/jozu-ai/kitops/issues) and add the `docs` label.
 Be sure to provide clear details about the problem, including steps to reproduce if possible.

 ### Submitting Pull Requests